Injuries, Illnesses, and Other Health Outcomes

 Since 2015, the Occupational Safety and Health Administration (OSHA) has required employers under its jurisdiction to report all severe work-related injuries, defined as an amputation, in-patient hospitalization, or loss of an eye (OSHA).
 These reports contain detailed data about the injuries, including information on the type of injury, source of injury, and body part affected; they also include narratives that describe the circumstances of the injury.
 Although these reports only cover workers under federal OSHA jurisdiction, since many states have state-run occupational health and safety programs, this data represents an extensive source of information on the more severe injuries construction workers experience.

-From 2015 to 2023, there have been more than 15,000 severe injuries in construction (as seen below).
+From 2015 to 2024, there have been more than 17,000 severe injuries in construction (as seen below).
 This interactive dashboard characterizes these injuries to help reveal patterns.
-The map includes detailed injury narratives when a point is clicked on a narrative will open, while the other charts show the most common sources (e.g., factor responsible for the injury), event/exposure of injury, and detailed subsectors affected.
-The Year and Major subsector filter(s) update both the charts and the bolded and underlined key findings.
+The map includes detailed injury narratives when a point is clicked on, while the other charts show the most common sources (e.g., factor responsible for the injury), event/exposure of injury, and detailed subsectors affected.
+The Time Period, Year and Major subsector filter(s) update both the charts and the bolded and underlined key findings.
+The Time Period filter accounts for data changing from Occupational Injury and Illness Classification System (OIICS) 2.0 to 3.0 in 2024 which impacts data comparability pre- and post-2024.

 About the Data